 We launched The Mark Steyn Club in 2017, and we're very touched by all those SteynOnline supporters across the globe - from Fargo to Fiji, Vancouver to Vanuatu, Cook County to the Cook Islands - who've signed up to be a part of it.
 As Mark always says, membership isn't for everyone, but it is a way of ensuring that all our content remains available for everyone - all our columns, audio interviews, video content, Rick's movie features and Steyn's songs of the week.

-That said, if you've enjoyed our members-only bonus features such as our Steyn Club radio serials and you're looking for a Yuletide present for someone special, we hope you'll consider our Gift Membership.
-Aside from our monthly audio adventures, The Mark Steyn Club does come with other benefits:
+That said, if you've enjoyed our members-only bonus features such as our Steyn Club classic capers and you're looking for a Yuletide present for someone special, we hope you'll consider our Gift Membership.
+Aside from our audio adventures, The Mark Steyn Club does come with other benefits:

 ~Exclusive Steyn Store member pricing on over 40 books, mugs, T-shirts, and other products;

-~The opportunity to engage in live Clubland Q&A sessions such as this Friday's;
+~The opportunity to engage in live Clubland Q&A sessions such as this yesterday's;

 ~Transcript and audio versions of The Mark Steyn Show, and our other video content;